johannschopplich/unlazy/docs/guide/usage.md

 ```

 ::: tip
-Keep in mind that manually loading images might negatively affect the perceived performance, as it will force the full-quality image to load immediately, even if it's not visible on the viewport.
+Keep in mind that manually loading images might negatively affect the perceived performance, as it will force the full-quality image to load immediately, even if it is not visible on the viewport.
 :::